The following professionals lent their expertise to this article:

 Most Affordable LPN Programs Online

 Licensed Practical Nurses (LPNs) and Licensed Vocational Nurses (LVNs) play an important role in the healthcare system.
 But, completing an LPN program shouldn’t harm your finances.
 Fortunately, many affordable online LPN/LVN programs and financial aid opportunities are available.
-You can choose an affordable program and explore financial aid options to save money.
-In this guide, we’ll explore affordable online LPN programs, features that make a program affordable, and available nursing scholarships.
-Plus, we’ll rank the most affordable programs nationwide.
+You can choose a low-cost program and explore financial aid options to save money.
+In this guide, we rank the online LPN programs with the lowest price tags and review scholarship opportunities available to practical nurses.

 1. Take our quiz